-I picked Cuban sandwiches since I’ve had them before and them I was a fan of.
+I picked Cuban sandwiches to make for our Florida meal since I’ve had them before and them I was a fan of.
 Since sandwiches are pretty easy, I decided to make key lime pie as well, one of Hubby’s favorite desserts.
 Besides ice cream, that is.
 Back in March for St. Patrick’s Day, I wanted to make key lime pie, but I couldn’t find any key lime juice, so I ended up just making these cute little key lime pie jars using regular sweetened lime juice:

 But this time I wanted to make the pie.
 Once again, I scoured the store and could not find key lime juice anywhere.
 I did find a key lime pie mix though and although I wanted to make this pie from scratch, I knew when to give up.
 Good thing too because I managed to screw up the mix.
 Can you imagine what damage I could have done if I had tried to make the pie from scratch?

 First, the Cuban sandwiches

 I found a recipe for a Cuban “style” panini.
 I love paninis.
 My daughter loves paninis.
 We’ve spent countless hours at our local sandwich shop waiting for paninis.
 Paninis can be quite inconvenient to wait for.
 So why not buy a panini maker and make our own at home????

 Good question.
 We hardly have room for any additional appliances in our kitchen and Scrooge McDuck wasn’t really on board with us getting a panini maker in the past.
 But once I presented the idea as part of our food tour, I was given the thumbs up to purchase one.
 (Like I need a thumbs up to go shopping 😏) Here it is (isn’t it so purty???):